omahajs/generator-omaha/README.md

 </div>
 <br/>

-> A [Yeoman](http://yeoman.io) generator for the modern front-end artisan designed to help you craft maintainable code for the web.
+> A [Yeoman](http://yeoman.io) generator for the modern front-end artisan designed to help you craft sustainable code for the web.

 Getting Started
 ---------------